Kicksecure/security-misc/README.md

 # enhances misc security settings #

-The following settings are changed:

-deactivates previews in Dolphin;
-deactivates previews in Nautilus;
-deactivates thumbnails in Thunar;
-deactivates TCP timestamps;
-deactivates Netfilter's connection tracking helper;
-implements some kernel hardening;
+kernel hardening;
-prevents DMA attacks;
-restricts access to the root account;

-Netfilter's connection tracking helper module increases kernel attack surface by enabling superfluous functionality such as IRC parsing in the kernel. (!)
+* deactivates Netfilter's connection tracking helper Netfilter's connection tracking helper module increases kernel attack surface by enabling superfluous functionality such as IRC parsing in the kernel. (!)
 Hence, this package disables this feature by shipping the /etc/modprobe.d/30_nf_conntrack_helper_disable.conf configuration file.

-Kernel symbols in /proc/kallsyms are hidden to prevent malware from reading them and using them to learn more about what to attack on your system.
+* Kernel symbols in /proc/kallsyms are hidden to prevent malware from reading them and using them to learn more about what to attack on your system.

-Kexec is disabled as it can be used for live patching of the running kernel.
+* Kexec is disabled as it can be used for live patching of the running kernel.

-The BPF JIT compiler is restricted to the root user and is hardened.

-ASLR effectiveness for mmap is increased.
+* ASLR effectiveness for mmap is increased.

-The ptrace system call is restricted to the root user only.

-The TCP/IP stack is hardened.
+* The TCP/IP stack is hardened.

-This package makes some data spoofing attacks harder.
+* his package makes some data spoofing attacks harder.

-SACK is disabled as it is commonly exploited and is rarely used.
+* SACK is disabled as it is commonly exploited and is rarely used.

-This package disables the merging of slabs of similar sizes to prevent an attacker from exploiting them.
+* This package disables the merging of slabs of similar sizes to prevent an attacker from exploiting them.

-Sanity checks, redzoning, and memory poisoning are enabled.
+* Sanity checks, redzoning, and memory poisoning are enabled.

-The kernel now panics on uncorrectable errors in ECC memory which could be exploited.
+* The kernel now panics on uncorrectable errors in ECC memory which could be exploited.

-Kernel Page Table Isolation is enabled to mitigate Meltdown and increase KASLR effectiveness.
+* Kernel Page Table Isolation is enabled to mitigate Meltdown and increase KASLR effectiveness.

-SMT is disabled as it can be used to exploit the MDS vulnerability.
+* SMT is disabled as it can be used to exploit the MDS vulnerability.

-All mitigations for the MDS vulnerability are enabled.
+* All mitigations for the MDS vulnerability are enabled.

+* The SysRq key is restricted to only allow shutdowns/reboots.
+A systemd service clears System.map on boot as these contain kernel symbols that could be useful to an attacker.

+* Coredumps are disabled as they may contain important information such as encryption keys or passwords.

+* The thunderbolt and firewire modules are blacklisted as they can be used for DMA (Direct Memory Access) attacks.

+* IOMMU is enabled with a boot parameter to prevent DMA attacks.

+* The kernel now panics on oopses to prevent it from continuing running a flawed process.

-Uncommon network protocols are blacklisted in /etc/modprobe.d/uncommon-network-protocols.conf as they are rarely used and may have unknown vulnerabilities.
+Uncommon network protocols are blacklisted:
+These are rarely used and may have unknown vulnerabilities.
+/etc/modprobe.d/uncommon-network-protocols.conf
 The network protocols that are blacklisted are:

 * DCCP - Datagram Congestion Control Protocol